Project-CleverWeb/Source/README.md

 For more information on SemVer, please visit [semver.org](http://semver.org/).

 ##The $_CW global variable##
 The entire CleverWeb system, is designed to use this global variable (as an stdClass) instead of populating random globals with information.
 This allows information to be neatly organized withing the CleverWeb system, and also prevents CleverWeb from interfearing with other scripts or systems.
 This stdClass is broken down into logical english to help prevent "mixups" and misunderstandings.
 There should be no need to print this global, as it should be well documented on [our site](http://projectcleverweb.com), once the first major version is complete.

+##Scopes##
+Scopes in Project CleverWeb, are basically a secondary permissions system, that keeps the balance of power.
+For example, plugins will have access to some scripts that themes wont.
+Additionally there are script that can only be accessed by themes, and some scripts are only availible to CleverWeb internals.

+This system is nested within the init class, and [protected]() in a way that prevents other scripts from using it.

 ##Various Information##
 **Codex :**
 [docs.projectcleverweb.com/codex.php](http://docs.projectcleverweb.com/codex.php) (Work in progress)